minnyres/amule-win32/README.md

 ### Enable GeoIP

-With GeoIP aMule shows the country flags of peers.
-To enable GeoIP, you need to download the [GeoIP data file](https://mailfud.org/geoip-legacy/GeoIP.dat.gz), extract it and place it in aMule's configuration folder, which should be `C:\Users\<USER_NAME>\AppData\Roaming\aMule` in most cases.
-Then, enable the option "Show country flags for clients" at `Preferences->Interface`.
+GeoIP should be automatically enabled when you run aMule for the first time.
+If not enabled, ensure that the value of `GeoLiteCountryUpdateUrl` is https://mailfud.org/geoip-legacy/GeoIP.dat.gz in `amule.conf`, and enable the option "Show country flags for clients" at `Preferences->Interface`.

 ## Build from source